ualberta-mueller-group/MCGS/docs/style.md

 - `tidy_header_functions`
 - `format`

+When files are formatted correctly according to the `clang-format` config, the `format` target probably shouldn't leave files other than `format_result.txt` after completion.

 ## clang-tidy Targets
-4 targets are used to invoke clang-tidy:
+4 targets are used to invoke clang-tidy, using `.clang-tidy` as the config file unless stated otherwise:

 - tidy
     - Run clang-tidy on all `.cpp` files, using release compilation flags